phpDocumentor/phpDocumentor/docs/getting-started/installing.rst

 And next
 --------

-It is recommended to read the :doc:`your-first-set-of-documentation` section next as it will explain how to quickly start using phpDocumentor.
+- It is recommended to read the :doc:`what-is-a-docblock` section next as it will explain how to quickly start using phpDocumentor.

 .. _Docker image:           https://hub.docker.com/r/phpdoc/phpdoc
 .. _Composer:               https://getcomposer.org